India - From The Mughals To The Raj

 Jaipur to Udaipur

 Early morning transfer to airport to connect onward flight to Udaipur - if flight very early morning breakfast on board or carry "cold breakfast" from the hotel itself Udaipur is known as the Venice of the east.
 It is also called the city of lakes.
-The Lake Palace on Jag Niwas Island in the Middle of Pichola Lakes is the finest example of its architectural and cultural explosion.
+The Lake Palace on Jag Niwas Island in the middle of Pichola Lakes is the finest example of its architectural and cultural explosion.
 The grand City Palace on the banks of the lake compliments the palace along with the Monsoon Palace (Sajjan Garh) on the hill above.
-Udaipur is also the centre for performing arts, craft and its famed miniature paintings.
+Udaipur is also the centre for performing arts, crafts and its famed miniature paintings.
 The Shilp Gram festival is a center of attraction during the season.

 This evening take an optional dinner cruise on Lake Pichola (cost quoted separately)

 The Lake Palace hotel is in fact a white marble palace that seems to float miraculously on the still waters of Lake Pichola.
-Probably the most romantic hotel in the world, this 250-year old palace offers guests a unique blend of serenity and opulence Lake Palace houses 84 rooms including 17 beautiful suites and 53 Deluxe rooms.
+Probably the most romantic hotel in the world, this 250-year-old palace offers guests a unique blend of serenity and opulence Lake Palace houses 84 rooms including 17 beautiful suites and 53 Deluxe rooms.
 The rooms and the suites of the hotel are beautifully designed; each having a particular theme & decorated with textiles and handicrafts of the region.

 Accommodation: The Lake Palace or similar

 Transfer to the airport for a flight to Goa, via Mumbai.
 On arrival in Goa, you will be met and transferred to your hotel.
 The former Portuguese colony of Goa is one of India's favourite destinations for tourists.
 Most important is the wide expanse of beaches.
 In old Goa, once a thriving and prosperous city, some of the finest churches in the country exist.